GSmithApps/autotuner-experiment/hello-world/README.md

-# Hello World

-This is the default project that is scaffolded out when you run `npx @temporalio/create@latest ./myfolder`.

-The [Hello World Tutorial](https://learn.temporal.io/getting_started/typescript/hello_world_in_typescript/) walks through the code in this sample.
+This is the workflow and worker code.

 ## Running this sample

-gotta run `temporal server start-dev` to start the server
+Run `temporal server start-dev` to start the server

 to run the worker: